Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.ACR.MinSku.md

 Use a minimum of Standard for production container registries.
 Basic container registries are only recommended for non-production deployments.

-Consider upgrading to premium to enable geo-replication between Azure regions to provide an in region registry to complement high availability or disaster recovery for container environments.
+Consider upgrading ACR to Premium and enabling geo-replication between Azure regions to provide an in region registry to complement high availability or disaster recovery for container environments.